 Blue Flag beaches and marinas in Ireland

-The Blue Flag is an international environmental award made to beaches and marinas thoughout the world that demonstrate good environmental standards and good sanitary and safety facilities.
+The Blue Flag is an international environmental award made to beaches and marinas throughout the world that demonstrate good environmental standards and have good sanitary and safety facilities.
 The award is made by the Foundation for Environmental Education (FEE), an independent non-profit organisation.
-The Blue Flag award is in place in over 45 countries internationally.
+The Blue Flag award is in place in over 49 countries internationally.
 You can find information on the beaches and marinas in Ireland that have received awards at beachawards.ie.

 A Blue Flag award is awarded to a beach or marina for one season (July to August) only.